 Dr. Ben Eggers Outstanding Educator Award

 In 1986 our District Administrators Association began recognizing a “Teacher of the Year” at its annual Educator’s Conference each Fall.
 Dr. Ben Eggers served as the FL/GA District Parish Services Executive from 1979-1986 after serving as the youth ministry director for the LCMS.
 This position served all the schools in the district as well as the congregations.
 Ben (Gentle Ben) was a robust man, passionate about his love for the Lord and a love for the Lord’s people.
 He was a visionary who appreciated the ministry of every teacher, administrator, and support staff member in our schools.
-He had high expectations of those in ministry and he loved to have a good time.
+He had high expectations of those in ministry and loved having a good time.
 Ben knew how to enjoy a party.
 He was one of those rare individuals who just seemed to have it all together.
-He could recall the name of every person he ever met?
-But Ben didn’t just remember names.
-He remembered people, and there is a difference.
+He could recall the name of every person he had ever met.
+But Ben didn’t just remember names; he remembered people, and there is a difference.
 Ben was an advocate for our schools and a true encourager of our educators in their ministry.
 On May 21, 1993, Ben died very suddenly after delivering a keynote address at the Walther League Convention.

-In the Fall of 1993, the Administrators Association renamed the “Teacher of the Year” award, the “Dr. Ben Eggers Outstanding Educator” award.
+In the Fall of 1993, the Administrators Association renamed the “Teacher of the Year” award the “Dr. Ben Eggers Outstanding Educator” award.
 Ben’s wife Lillian presented the first award at the 1993 Educators Conference at the Walther League Convention.
-In the Fall of 1993, the FG District Administrators Association renamed the, “FG District Teacher of the Year Award,” the “Dr. Ben Eggers Outstanding Lutheran School Educator Award.”
+In the Fall of 1993, the FG District Administrators Association renamed the “FG District Teacher of the Year Award” the “Dr. Ben Eggers Outstanding Lutheran School Educator Award.”
 Dr. Egger’s wife, Lillian, presented the first award at the 1993 District Educators Conference.
 To date, over fifty educators have been honored with the award.

 The purpose of Lutheran School Consulting Services (LSCS) is to strengthen and revitalize Lutheran schools so God’s children are well served and His kingdom expanded.
 LSCS focuses on the school and its ministry.
 As schools are strengthened, so are congregations and their ministries.